-- · Drinking water holding tanks will be designed for potable water containment. - · Drinking water holding tanks will be cleaned and disinfected before use. - The water treatment plant will provide potable water that meets The Guidelines for Canadian Drinking Water Quality. - Potable water used to fill the drinking water holding tanks will be in compliance with The Guidelines for Canadian Drinking Water Quality. - Water Sample(s) and Sampling will be: - · Collected and submitted for analysis every two weeks; - Taken from the water holding tank and two different faucets at the end of the distribution piping; - Put on ice and submitted within 24 hours to a laboratory; - Tested for total coliform, Escherichia coli and free chlorine levels; and - · Conducted until the camp or work area is decommissioned. - Potable water will be conserved by personnel at the site. - · Leaking fixtures will be repaired in a timely manner.
+- 1. Potable water treatment will comply with The Drinking Water Safety Act and its regulations. - 2.
+Drinking water holding tanks will be designed for potable water containment. - 3.
+Drinking water holding tanks will be cleaned and disinfected before use. - 4.
+The water treatment plant will provide potable water that meets The Guidelines for Canadian Drinking Water Quality. - 5.
+Potable water used to fill the drinking water holding tanks will be in compliance with The Guidelines for Canadian Drinking Water Quality.

+- 6. Water Sample(s) and Sampling will be: - · Collected and submitted for analysis every two weeks; - Taken from the water holding tank and two different faucets at the end of the distribution piping; - Put on ice and submitted within 24 hours to a laboratory; - · Tested for total coliform, Escherichia coli and free chlorine levels; and - · Conducted until the camp or work area is decommissioned. - 7.
+Potable water will be conserved by personnel at the site. - 8.
+Leaking fixtures will be repaired in a timely manner.